Learn : Pet Microbiome

 Going forward

 GI disease not only affects us but also our most loyal furry companions.
-Making sure your pet has a healthy diet—and microbiome—can decrease their risk of developing unpleasant GI symptoms.
+Making sure your pet has a healthy diet—and microbiome—can promote their ability to guard against unpleasant GI symptoms.

 References